 - Young journalist programmes

-A key element of this work honors excellence in newspaper engagement of the young through annual World Young Reader Prizes.
+A key element of this work honors excellence and innovation in news publisher engagement of the young through the annual World Young Reader Prizes.

 NIE or News[papers] in Education is the use of digital or printed newspaper content as an additional resource in a class.
 The newspaper can be used to provide lessons in basic reading (for both children and adults), mathematics, politics, science, social studies, geography and critical thinking.
 NIE can be carried out at all levels of education and the lessons can be designed to tie in with the national school curriculum.
-Use of the newspaper in this way has been shown to enhance reading comprehension, general academic achievement and civic values.
-Under its NIE Development Project, supported by Norske Skog, the Norway-based paper producer, WAN-IFRA helps schools and publishers begin NIE programmes in more than a dozen countries.
+Use of the news in this way has been shown to enhance reading comprehension, general academic achievement and civic values.
+Under its NIE Development Project, supported by Norske Skog, the Norway-based paper producer, WAN-IFRA helped schools and publishers begin NIE programmes in more than a dozen countries.

-Editorial strategies have traditionally including special supplements, pages andspecial newspapers aimed at the young reader.
+Editorial strategies have traditionally included special supplements, pages and special editons aimed at the young reader.
 Now, although print approaches seem to be making somewhat of a come-back, successful editorial strategies require extensive and meaningful digital interaction.
-WAN-IFRA produces free editorial materials for newspapers that enhance media literacy and family reading.
+WAN-IFRA regularly gives publishers free editorial materials that enhance media literacy and family reading.
 Innovation in this area is honored by the editorial category of the the WAN-IFRA World Young Reader Prize has an editorial category that

 Young journalist programmes

-Youth marketing which covers a wide range of industry activity and services involving youth as well as parents and teachers.
-Such activity can include contests, competitions, collectables, awards, and local and national campaigns and community actions.
+Youth marketing and public service cover a wide range of industry activity and services involving young people as well as parents and teachers.
+Such activity can include contests, competitions, awards, and local and national campaigns and community actions.
 WAN-IFRA has been especially active in global campaigns around press freedom that resonate with young people.
 "Brand" and "pubic service" are permanent categories for the World Young Reader Prize.